Honors Program

 Honors students are expected to represent Levine in a variety of performances:

-• Recitals/Competitions/Events: Each Honors student is required to perform in the fall and spring Honors recitals at Levine, as well as the Honors Chamber Recital.
-Participation in Levine music competitions throughout the school year (either as a soloist or as part of a chamber ensemble) is strongly encouraged as well.
+- Recitals/Competitions/Events: Each Honors student is required to perform in the fall and spring Honors recitals at Levine, as well as the Honors Chamber Recital.
+Participation in at least one Levine competition is required, either as a soloist or part of a chamber ensemble.
+All Honors students are required to perform in the Levine Showcase Concert in some capacity.

-• Recording Session: All Honors students will receive a professional video or audio recording session in Levine’s Cafritz Recording Studio.
+- Recording Session: All Honors students will receive Juniors and Seniors in the Honors Program will have access to a professional video or audio recording session in Levine’s Cafritz Recording Studio.
 Depending on staff and technology availability, other performances at the NW and Silver Spring locations may also be recorded and/or live-streamed.

 Community